NZ Journal of Ecology

 STYLE

 Authors should consult the latest issue of the Journal for style of formatting manuscripts and references.
-SI units (metre, kilogram, etc.) must be used throughout.
-Authors should use UK English following the Concise Oxford Dictionary for spelling, but when giving Māori names macrons should be added where known.
+SI units must be used throughout.
+Authors should use UK English following the Concise Oxford Dictionary for spelling, but when giving Māori names macrons should be added to the text (but not to title, abstract or keywords) where known.
 Manuscripts should be prepared as follows:

 • Title.
 Fifteen words maximum.